10 Books to Read This Year (for Grace, Growth & Healthy Boundaries)

 I’d love to know if you’re reading (or re-reading) any of these books this year, too.

-I’m reading this to re-center how I show up in my relationships—at home, work, and in our faith community.
+I’m reading Start with Your People, by Brian Dixon, to re-center how I show up in my relationships—at home, work, and in our faith community.

 2. Never Go Back – Dr. Henry Cloud

-I chose this one because I’ve outgrown some patterns, but I need language and structure to keep moving forward.
+I chose Never Go Back because I’ve outgrown some patterns, but I need language and structure to keep moving forward.
+(I read a lot by Dr. Cloud, as you’ll see in this list.)

 3. It’s Not You – Dr. Ramani Durvasula

-This is on my list because I want clarity around emotional patterns I’ve experienced but haven’t fully unpacked.
+It’s Not You is on my list this year because I need more clarity around emotional patterns I’ve experienced but realized I haven’t fully unpacked.
 (Listen to this podcast with Mel Robbins to learn more about the author and the book.)

 4. Your Desired Future – Dr. Henry Cloud

-This one feels like the right book for this season.
+This one by Dr. Cloud feels like the right book for this season.
 I want to set intentional direction for where I’m going, not just react to what’s happened.
-(Pre-order now for the May book release.)
+(Pre-order Your Desired Future now for the May book release.)

-5. A Love Worth Giving – Max Lucado
+5. A Love Worth Giving: Living in the Overflow of God’s Love – Max Lucado

 My husband started reading this book recently and I found myself picking it up, too.
-A definite must-read if you struggle with always feeling like you have to earn God’s love.
+A Love Worth Giving is a definite must-read if you struggle with feeling like you have to earn God’s love.

 7. The Let Them Theory – Mel Robbins (re-read)